Anusha-Rajarajan/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Import the required libraries and read the dataframe.
 2. Assign hours to X and scores to Y.
 3. Implement training set and test set of the dataframe.
-4.Plot the required graph both for test data and training data.
+4. Plot the required graph both for test data and training data.
-5.Find the values of MSE , MAE and RMSE.
+5. Find the values of MSE , MAE and RMSE.

 ## Program:
 ```